Perception is the way one's eyes see the world and one's mind interpret it.

 Perception is one's interpretation of the reality.
 It is as we see, observe and experience as defined by our mental "band-pass filters," our mind notices and recognizes some things, but may not do the same for some other things.
 Our perception is what makes up our world view.
-As we are the ones who are co-creating the world we live in, then it makes sense that when you are “mindful,” you not only see, but also perceive; you not only live but also experience; this will have an effect on others and how you interact with the surrounding.
+As we are the ones who are co-creating the world we live in, then it makes sense that when we are “mindful,” we not only see, but also perceive; we not only live but also experience; this will have an effect on others and how we interact with the surrounding.
 So why does it matter to have a perceptive mind, is it positive or negative; reactive or proactive; subjective or objective? imitative or creative?

 One’s perception matters because it affects on how you are going to respond to “what happened.”
 What "really" happened is irrelevant.
 It is only your perception of what happened that is relevant, and therefore how you are going to respond to "what happened."
 Solutions are forward thinking, because out of dated perception is like time glue that keeps you still while the rest of the world moves on which creates another problem-resentment and more negative thinking.
 Perception only affects how we interact with the world while "the world" always reacts in "its own manner," regardless of one's perception, at least until that perception is shared and others choose to interact with the world in similar accordance to it; thereby "affecting the world.
 Because many people avoid reality and put their own perception of it in its place.
 Some of the reality are indeed subjective.